The Secret of Roan Inish: Restoration

 In 2020, the UCLA Film and Television Archive made a digitally restored print of the film.

 Reception

 Critical response

-It holds a 96% "Certified Fresh" and average rating of 7.8/10 on review site Rotten Tomatoes, based on 45 reviews.
+It holds a 96% average rating of 7.8/10 on review site Rotten Tomatoes, based on 45 reviews.
 Scott Rosenberg of SFGate describes it as being "a lot like the island it's named after: It seems to occupy a time of its own, cut off from the speed and overload of contemporary life and drifting to its own ancient rhythms."
 Critic Stephen Holden, film critic for The New York Times, liked the film's direction.
 He wrote, "The Secret of Roan Inish is the first film directed by Mr. Sayles that could be described as visually rhapsodic.
 Photographed by Haskell Wexler on Ireland's rugged northwestern seacoast, it is a cinematic tone poem in which man and nature, myth and reality flow together in a way that makes them ultimately indivisible."